Watch public payphones frustrate tech-savvy kids

 Nothing will make you feel older than talking to someone who has never used, or even heard of, a public phone.

-In the latest "Kids React" video by the Fine Brothers, kids are challenged to use a traditional pay phone with hilarious results.
+In the latest "Kids React" video by Fine Brothers Entertainment, kids are challenged to use a traditional pay phone with hilarious results.

-"Beyond being upset there are no apps and games, and calling the pound button a hashtag, there seemed to be wonder, confusion, disgust and happiness to live today where you don't have to memorize phone numbers," Benny Fine told CNET.
+"Beyond being upset there are no apps and games, and calling the pound button a hashtag, there seemed to be wonder, confusion, disgust and happiness to live today where you don't have to memorize phone numbers," Benny Fine said.

-Some of the video highlights include the kids complaining about the short cord attached to the phone; being confused about not being able to text; making fun of it for having actual buttons; and perplexed that people had to physically go somewhere to make a phone call.
+Some of the video highlights include the kids complaining about the short cord attached to the phone; being confused about not being able to text; making fun of the device for having actual buttons; and perplexed that people had to physically go somewhere to make a phone call.

 Discuss: Watch kids try to use a public pay phone...